 Technical analysis (often referred to by ‘charting’, ‘market timing’, or ‘trend following’) is the study of price behavior in financial markets to forecast the next movement.
 The goal is to identify the market sentiment: optimistic (bullish), pessimistic (bearish), or uncertain.

 The key idea is that prices move in trends most of the time.
 These trends can be identified with patterns you see repeatedly and with support and resistance trend lines.
 Primary trends (lasting months or years) are punctuated by secondary movements (lasting weeks or months) in the opposite direction of the primary trend.
 Trends remain in place until some significant events happen (Part of Dow theory).

-At a fundamental level, this is about drawing lines linking the troughs, or the peaks to guess where things are going.
+At a fundamental level, this is about drawing lines linking the troughs or the peaks to guess where things are going.
 Of course, what happens depends on so many things that you can’t always be right.
-No line could have helped at guessing the effects of the Coronavirus, but people continue to try to guess what’s next, it’s in human nature to try to reduce uncertainty.
+No line could have helped at guessing the effects of the Coronavirus, but people continue to try to guess what’s next; it’s in human nature to reduce uncertainty.

 Technical analysis focuses on the price of an asset rather than on its fundamentals.

 On a chart, the horizontal axis is time, and the vertical axis is the price.
 The price is presented as a bar representing a time interval, showing :

 Open: the price at which a security first trades during that time interval.

 High: the highest price at which a stock traded during the time interval.

 Low: the lowest price at which a stock trades throughout a time interval.